NATO Halves Size Of Russia's Mission, Accuses Moscow Of 'Aggressive Actions'

 There was no immediate official reaction from Moscow, but a senior Russian lawmaker, Leon Slutsky, told Interfax that Moscow will retaliate against NATO's decision.

-Slutsky, head of the lower house of parliament's international affairs committee, was cited as saying that Russia would retaliate, "and not necessarily in a symmetrical way."
+Slutsky, head of the lower house of parliament's Foreign Affairs Committee, was quoted as saying that Russia would retaliate, "and not necessarily in a symmetrical way."

-NATO's move marked the second time the alliance has taken action against Russia on such a scale, after the alliance expelled seven Russian diplomats from the mission following the 2018 poisoning of former Russian military intelligence officer Sergei Skripal in the English city of Salisbury.
+NATO's move was the second time the alliance has taken action against Russia on such a scale, after it expelled seven Russian diplomats from the mission following the 2018 poisoning of former Russian military intelligence officer Sergei Skripal in the English city of Salisbury.

-Those expulsions were part of a mass ejections of Russian intelligence officers across allied countries.
+Those expulsions were part of mass ejections of Russian intelligence officers across allied countries.

 At the time, NATO also reduced the size of the Russian mission to 20 from 30 people.